mrishav/car-sale/README.md

 # Car Sale Landing Page

 **Description**
-A modern website template designed to help sell a car.
+A website template designed to help sell a car.
 Feel free to use or customize this template for selling your own vehicle.

 ## Website Features